jcp215033/Beak-Speaks/README.md

 # Bird-Go

 Bird-Go is a platform for bird enthusiasts, citizen scientists, and bird watchers to share information and foster a sense of community around our avian friends.
-Users can upload pictures of local birds, have their identification accuracy voted on, and engage with user posts about birds.
+Users can upload pictures of local birds, have their identification accuracy voted on, and engage with user sightings of birds..
 The website is a valuable resource for learning more about the birds in your area and contributing to a growing database of species.
 Whether you're a seasoned birder or just starting out, our website is the perfect place to connect with other bird lovers and share your passion for these fascinating creatures.

 ## Bird Go Home Page